Expanding continual few-shot learning benchmarks to include recognition of specific instances: Discussion

 \section{Discussion}

-In this study we found that for the architectures tested, few-shot continual learning of new classes is more difficult at scale (the `scaling test') i.e. as the number of classes increased from 20 to 200.
-A novel `instance test' was approximately as difficult for each model as similar sized classification tasks in the `scaling test'.
-ProtoNets outperformed VGG in all tasks (scaling test and instance test), but with the addition of replay, VGG+replay accuracy improved substantially becoming comparable to ProtoNets on the instance test.
+In this study we found that for the methods tested, few-shot continual learning of new classes is more difficult at scale, i.e., as the number of classes was increased from 20 to 200.
+Performance of all methods in the novel instance test was comparable to performance on similarly sized classification tasks at scale.